-How we teach Meisner Technique Differently: The Repetition Exercise
+How we teach Meisner Technique Differently

 It is true that the Meisner Technique is taught differently by various practitioners of the method.
 Each instructor alters the technique in accordance with their own experiences.